31 Summer Hygge Ideas to Nurture Yourself will set you on the right path to embracing the cozy side of living – even in the heat of summer!

 You can create an annual theme.
 Take pictures of all the entrants and compare your progress year after year.

-If you don’t live near a beach, perhaps you can bring in sand for your backyard?
+If you don’t live near a beach, perhaps you can bring in the sand for your backyard?

-Here are a few of the annual sandcastle competitions:
+Here are two of the annual sandcastle competitions:

-Summer Hygge Idea #22 – Host a New England-Style clambake with all your family and friends.
+Summer Hygge Idea #22 – Host a New England-style clambake with your family and friends

 Who doesn’t love a good clambake?
 Make it a potluck clambake to make it easier on yourself.